 For example, say you sell a specialty wine glass.
 Create a picnic package with a branded cheese board, meats, cheeses, nuts, crackers, wine, chocolate truffles, and two wine glasses.
 Or, if you sell fancy gaming headphones, you could create a package with a branded gaming chair, a gift card to an online gaming store, a water cup, and maybe an (actually cool) t-shirt.
 The focus should be on giving the winner something they will actually be excited about, not trying to get your logo out in front of people.
 That should be just an added bonus.

-Want to Get the Most Out of Your Facebook Contest?
+How to Get the Most Out of Your Facebook Contest or Giveaway

-Facebook giveaways are an effective way to boost engagement and help you start building a strong relationship with your current or prospective customers.
+Facebook competitions like giveaways and other contests are effective ways to boost engagement and help you build a strong relationship with your current and future customers.
 However, don’t waste your money by building an ineffective campaign.
 Here are a few strategies to get the most out of your campaign.

 - Choose prizes that appeal to your target audience to limit freebie-seekers and get your audience excited.
 (Unless you are launching a new product.)